CBIIT/evs-sip-etl/README.md

 `src/main.js` coordinates the extraction, transformation, and loading of data.

-Classes that represent nodes in the Bento MDB model are found in the `lib` directory.
+`lib` contains classes that represent nodes in the Bento MDB model.

+`mappings` contains files defining the YAML fields that match corresponding MDB fields.
+If the fieldset of a YAML file changes, then edit the corresponding mapping in `mappings` instead of editing the constructor of MDB classes in `lib`.

 ## Learn More